renerocksai/bullets/README.md

     - Like this [first demo](https://renerocksai.github.io/bullets/bullets.html)!

 - PDF export is supported, too
+    - Web-exported Bûllets can directly create PDF and download presentations from your slides - right in the browser!
+        - All you have to do is: press `<P>`
-    - Bûllets can create PNG images from your slides
+    - Native Bûllets executables can create PNG images from your slides
         - a small browser tool converts the PNG slides to PDF
         - the conversion happens locally in the browser, no upload is required

 - Bûllets presentations are version control friendly and allow for GitHub collaboration